DAVID J. WILLIS ATTORNEY

 Executory contracts are a form of owner financing and, therefore, both the federal Secure and Fair Enforcement for Mortgage Licensing Act (“SAFE Act”) and the Texas version (“T-SAFE”) apply.
 However, the seller is required to be licensed only if the property is not the seller’s homestead and/or the sale is not to a family member.
 The Commissioner of the Texas Department of Savings and Mortgage Lending (“TDSML”) has ruled that T-SAFE will not be applied to persons who make five or fewer owner-financed loans in a year.
 Note that the T-SAFE licensing rule applies only to residential owner financing.

 Dodd-Frank Law (Mortgage Reform and Anti-Predatory Lending Act)

 Dodd-Frank and the SAFE Act were both born of the real estate collapse.
-Dodd-Frank requires that a seller/lender in an owner-financed transaction involving a residence make an informed determination that the buyer/borrower has the ability to repay the loan.
-The seller is therefore obligated to qualify the buyer/borrower in the same way any regular lender would.
+Dodd-Frank generally requires that a seller/lender in an owner-financed transaction involving a residence make an informed determination that the buyer/borrower has the ability to repay the loan.
+Most sellers are therefore obligated to qualify the buyer/borrower in the same way any regular lender would.
 This law also has a de minimus exception that excludes persons doing no more than three owner-financed transactions per year, at least so long as the seller/lender is not in the building business.
 Although Dodd-Frank is roundly criticized by some politicians as an example of over-regulation, there is no doubt that corrective action was necessary in order to avoid another epidemic of toxic loans.